 In some cases, it can be corrosion on the steering angle sensor connector or inside it.
 If you can reach the sensor easily, you can try to clean the connector and the sensor.
-Keep in mind that in the most cases, it is the sensor itself that got an internal damage, and a cleaning won’t fix it.
+Keep in mind that in most cases, it is the sensor itself that got internal damage, and cleaning won’t fix it.

 Things you will need: